pirate/django-concurrency-talk/README.md

  - [SlideShare](https://www.slideshare.net/NickSweeting1/how-i-learned-to-stop-worrying-and-love-atomic-banking-blunders-concurrency-challenges)
  - [SpeakerDeck](https://speakerdeck.com/pirate/how-i-learned-to-stop-worrying-and-love-atomic-banking-blunders-and-concurrency-challenges)

 Contact me on Twiter [@theSquashSH](https://twitter.com/theSquashSH) for corrections or suggestions!
+You're welcome to use content or portions of the talk with permission, as long as you give credit to both this talk and the relevant sources I cite.

 ## Overview